 If you have had asthma before your pregnancy, it is considered to be safe to continue your medicines through the term.
 Doctors have established that more complications have occurred when women have discontinued their medications than when have continued with the treatment.

-Consult your Ob/Gyn to discuss about the medications and treatment you followed prior to when you conceived.
+Consult your OB/GYN to discuss the medications and treatment you followed prior to when you conceived.
 All asthma medicines have been declared safe for ingestion during pregnancy and do not affect your baby in anyway whatsoever.
 If you are concerned about the baby inheriting asthma, it can be closely regulated and checked for symptoms via an ultrasound.
-A routine you could closely follow would be:
+A routine you could closely follow might be:

 - Plan a control and treatment during the gestation period

-- Closely adhere to those medications and never under any circumstance skip any dose
+- Closely adhere to your medications and never under any circumstance skip any dose

 - Reduce your exposure to factors which trigger your condition

-- Know things which are off-limits to you.
-These could be agents such as smoke or dust which could instigate a full-fledged attack and complications.
+- Know things that are off-limits to you.
+These could be agents such as smoke or dust, which could instigate a full-fledged attack and complications.

 - Be on constant vigilance for any warning signs and be prepared to act accordingly.

 There is an increase in the chances of your baby having asthma due to your genes, but these factors do not complicate the baby’s condition when it is inside your womb.
 Only after delivery and development into an individual do these signs express themselves.
 Thus by controlling your environmental conditions and lifestyle you can reduce the symptoms which may induce complications as your baby develops.